anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Let yourself be silently drawn by the stronger pull of what you really love.
+Quote: The truest greatness lies in being kind, the truest wisdom in a happy mind.

-By: Rumi
+By: Ella Wheeler Wilcox